 Moving on to the longevity of the mattress we need to tackle the uncomfortable subject matter of sleeping directly on your mattress.
 This means there is nothing there to combat the three main enemies to your mattress:

 - Body Perspiration – On average the body releases up to two pints of moisture each night.
 This is through sweat, breathing and other fluids.
 The only place for this to go is into the covers, duvet and ultimately your mattress.
 A mattress topper allows you to stop sweat and perspiration from reaching your core mattress.
-So even though the topper and covers will still absorb perspiration, its far cheaper to remove, wash or even replace these than the entire mattress.
+So even though the topper and covers will still absorb perspiration, it is far cheaper to remove, wash or even replace these than the entire mattress.

 - Dead skin and bacteria – These will inevitably end up on the closest layers to the body and by using a topper again you can keep these away from your mattress.

 - Undue settlement and indentations – As we have discussed on sagging, eventually foams will compress somewhat as this is the nature of the foam structure.
 By using a topper, you ensure that the top layers take any sag and not the mattress.
 It also allows you to replace the topper should you need to, ie if your body weight increases significantly pushing the original suitable mattress towards its limits.
 Ultimately it will allow you to replace the top layer or tweak the mattress feel later on.

 The additional benefits you get from utilising toppers will, in the long run, pay dividends, it allows your mattress to stay newer for longer and provides you with increased comfort.
 When the topper has taken all it can after the barrage of nightly activities, it is a small expenditure to replace as necessary rather than reaching the stage where the complete mattress requires replacement.